domidas/KiSS/README.md

 # KiSS
-The KeyStrokeSimulator is a Batch/JScript script that simulates user keyboard input.
+The KeyStrokeSimulator is a Batch/JScript script that emulates user keyboard input.

 This script is ran from the terminal.